unrealxinfinity/LDTS/README.md

 #### **The game needs a main "Control Unit" to check the state of itself and evolve throught time accordingly**

-- With so many components that needs to interact with each other, we need something that makes the interaction and to avoid _Dependency hell_ ( a lot of dependencies where a lot of modules depends on a lot of other modules) and we also need the states to control the current situation of the game and future events of the game.
+- With so many components that needs to interact with each other, we need something that makes the interaction to avoid _Dependency hell_ ( a lot of dependencies where a lot of modules depends on a lot of other modules).We also need the states to control the current situation of the game and future events of the game.

 **Solution** : **State Pattern**